Neodymium60/iot-rover/README.md

 Software components mqttJoyStick.py <---MQTT broker---> mqttRemoteControl.py
-mqttJoystick.py sends joystick signals to the broker from controller PC as topics. mqttRemoteControl.py receives topics and sends signals to the diddyborg motors uv4l used to stream video back to the controller PC
+mqttJoystick.py sends joystick signals to the broker from controller PC as topics. mqttRemoteControl.py receives topics and sends signals to the diddyborg motors gstreamer used to stream video back to the controller PC out of band